-With the power of the Internet today, we live in an age of endless opportunity.
+With the power of the internet today, we live in an age of endless opportunity.
 But, just like we have the opportunities to share information, ideas, and inspiration with each other, so do the bad guys have the opportunities to take advantage of it all.
 For example, every 2 seconds, another identity is stolen online.
-And while the Internet is a phenomenal tool ready at our fingertips, we all stand to benefit from beefing up our security.
+And while the internet is a phenomenal tool ready at our fingertips, we all stand to benefit from beefing up our security, especially with more ways for hackers to get into your home security system.
 So this National Cyber Security Month, let’s focus on three easy ways you can do just that.

 Better Safe Than Sorry